EXPLAINER · POSITION

 - An heirloom you intend to keep.
 Natural diamonds hold a portion of their value across generations because supply is finite.
 They will not appreciate the way a Patek Philippe might, but they hold a market-clearing floor.

 - An engagement piece you want to upgrade later.
 Prodiam's trade-in route applies to natural stones with the original GIA report.
 The credit on trade-in is benchmarked to the day's Rap reading.
 Lab-grown does not have a meaningful trade-in market.
+This is the usual brief for a custom engagement ring.

 - A piece you value for its provenance.
 A South-African-cut natural diamond from a DBCM Emerging Beneficiation Customer carries a documented chain of custody from mine to setting, all on one continent, by identifiable people.
 That is a real and rare thing.